IrmA-ErroR/threat_hunting/Lab3/README.md

 ##### 0. Important host settings

-Before launching OpenSearch you should review some important system settings that can impact the performance of your services.
+Before launching Elasticsearch you should review some important system settings that can impact the performance of your services.

 Disable memory paging and swapping performance on the host to improve